devanshds/Mini-Projects/README.md

 ## 5. Database Application:
   A Desktop Database application that uses Python and Tkinter to convert the backend code into a GUI application that is bundled up together in a single executable file.
 It uses SQLite3 so the database can be worked on any machine.
 The application has been designed to gather book details and modify them.
  ### What I learned:
  -  Tkinter
  -  sqlite3
  -  PostgreSQL
  -  pyinstaller : packaging python files

+## 5. Web Scraper:
+  A simple Web scraping application that scrapes property listings from Magicbricks.com and converts them into a dataset with the help of pandas.
+It is missing crawlers and I will turn this into a standalone application which you can find on my profile.
+Feel free to edit the magicbricks URL in request section to generate CSV file of listings of any area on magicbricks.
+  ### What I learned:
+  - Scraping source code for data
+  - beautifulsoup4
+  - requests